supercam19/Databind-Syntax-Highlighting/README.md

 ## Installation

-### Automatic
+### Automatic (Recommended)

 Download the extension from the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=supercam19.language-databind&ssr=false#overview) or search `databind` in the the extension tab of the VS Code app.

 ### Manual

-1. Clone the repository or download and extract the zip
+1. Clone the repository or download and extract the zip attached to the [latest release](https://github.com/supercam19/Language-Databind/releases)
 2. Put the extension folder in your /Users/[USERNAME]/.vscode/extenstions folder
 3. Reload VS Code